21 April 2015

 After a lunch of stir fried chicken, vegetables and steamed rice, it was time for the three-hour jungle hike to, through and back from Nam Talu Cave.
 With the promise of having to wade through water which would reach neck-height and be confronted with big spiders and lots of bats, it was something we’d thought about passing on.
 That was until Jasper, a ten-year-old German in our party, had confirmed that he was indeed going and wanted know if he could see the spiders at close quarters.
 Naturally, with national pride at stake, we had to “take one for the team”.
 And so off we went, like two reluctant participants in a survival reality TV show.

 The hike itself was relatively easy, although the heat was stifling.
 Along the way, we crossed a stream which was home to dozens of multi-coloured butterflies that danced around us.
-But that was nothing compared to the number of butterflies which seemed to be raging inside my stomach as we reached the entrance to the cave.
-Spiders are really not my thing (read our Bananas and Spiders post to see why) so this was going to be about confronting one of my main fears.
+But that was nothing compared to the number of butterflies that seemed to be raging inside my stomach as we reached the entrance to the cave.
+Spiders are really not my thing so this was going to be about confronting one of my main fears.
 Nicky’s not exactly a fan of caves either.

 Headlamps adorned we took a collective deep breath and stepped through the black, musty opening of the cave.
 It felt like we were getting on board the world’s scariest ghost train ride.